 For academic credit courses, grades are available within a few weeks after the final and may be accessed on CyberBear by viewing an unofficial transcript.
 UM does not notify students after course grades have been posted.
 Grades and credits earned become part of your permanent UM transcript.

 Students may order official transcripts from the UM Registrar's Office or through the National Student Clearinghouse.
 Transcripts can be ordered via standard mail, ordered online through The Clearinghouse, or submitted in person.
 Email, phone or fax requests cannot be accepted.

 Standard tuition and fees are not charged on these courses.
 Instead, students register with and pay a course fee directly to the sponsoring agency.
-The course fee varies widely.
+The course fee varies widely depending on the type of course.
 Students then complete a Credit Registration Form and pay a credit recording fee ($135/course) to UM.

 Registration for Courses

 Extended Courses are open to everyone.
 No formal admission to the University of Montana is required, and nonresidents pay the same fees as residents.
 UM students are welcome to attend courses, although the fees for the course do not apply to the tuition "flat spot" or the minimum credits for student services such as health insurance or the campus recreation center.

 Registration is completed through the outside organization, not Cyberbear, unless otherwise noted.View our Academic Credit Course Listing.